ucdavis-bioinformatics/proc10xG/README.md

 * profile_mapping.py - profile the gem barcode alignments
 * process_mapping.py - map + remap ambiguous alignment using gem barcode to identify correct placement

-## proc10xGenomics.py, process raw 10x genomic reads (fastq files)
+### proc10xGenomics.py, process raw 10x genomic reads (fastq files)

 process fastq files generated from bcl2fastq, longranger mkfastq, or supernova mkfastq.
 1. extract gem barcode (default: first 16bp of read one), from both sequence and quality
 1. trim primer from read (default: next 7bp of read one), from both sequence and quality
-1. compare extracted barcode sequence to the whitelist of barcodes, whitelist is expected to be in directory barcodes, relative the python script.
+1. compare extracted barcode sequence to the whitelist of barcodes, whitelist is expected to be in directory data/barcodes, relative the python script/module.
+Available whitelist files are:
+	*	4M-with-alts-february-2016.txt
+	*	737K-april-2014_rc.txt
+	*	737K-august-2016.txt
 1. label read status as
 	1. MATCH - perfect match to a whitelist barcode
 	1. MISMATCH1 - edit distance of 1 away from a whitelist barcode
 	1. AMBIGUOUS - edit distance of 1 away from multiple whitelisted barcodes
 	1. UNKNOWN - greater than an edit distance of 1 away from a whitelist barcode
-1. annotate reads by appending status, barcode and trimmed sequence to read ID and output
+1. annotate reads by appending status, whitelisted gem barcode (or None), barcode and trimmed sequence and quality to read ID and output

-### Usage
+#### Usage
-	usage: process_10xReads.py [-h] [--version] [-o OUTPUT_DIR] [-a] [-i] [-b BCTRIM] [-t TRIM] [-g] [--quiet]
+usage: process_10xReads [-h] [--version] [--quiet] [-1 read1 [read1 ...]]
-	                           [-1 read1 [read1 ...]] [-2 read2 [read2 ...]]
+                        [-2 read2 [read2 ...]] [-o OUTPUT_DIR] [-g] [-i]
+                        [-b BCTRIM] [-t TRIM] [-a] [-w WHITELIST]

-	process_10xReads.py, to process raw fastq files extracting gem barcodes and comparing to a white list
+process_10xReads, to process raw fastq files extracting gem barcodes and comparing to a white list

 optional arguments:
-	  -h, --help            show this help message and exit --version             show program's version number and exit -o OUTPUT_DIR, --output OUTPUT_DIR
+  -h, --help            show this help message and exit --version             show program's version number and exit --quiet               turn off verbose output
-	                        Directory + prefix to output reads, [default: stdout] -a, --all             output all reads, not just those with valid gem barcode, STATUS will be UNKNOWN, or AMBIGUOUS [default: False]
-	  -i                    output in interleaved format, if -o stdout, interleaved will be chosen automatically [default:
-	                        False]
-	  -b BCTRIM, --bctrim BCTRIM
-	                        trim gem barcode [default: 16]
-	  -t TRIM, --trim TRIM  trim additional bases after the gem barcode [default: 7] -g, --nogzip          do not gzip the output, ignored if output is stdout --quiet               turn off verbose output

 Inputs:
-	  10x fastq files to input
+  10x fastq files to input (can be gz).

   -1 read1 [read1 ...], --read1 read1 [read1 ...]
                         read1 of a pair, multiple files can be specified separated by comma
   -2 read2 [read2 ...], --read2 read2 [read2 ...]
                         read2 of a pair, multiple files can be specified separated by comma

+Output:
+  10x fastq files to output options.

+  -o OUTPUT_DIR, --output OUTPUT_DIR
+                        Directory + prefix to output reads, [default: stdout] -g, --nogzip          do not gzip the output, ignored if output is stdout -i                    output in interleaved format, if -o stdout, interleaved will be chosen automatically [default:
+                        False]

+Application:
+  Application specific options.

+  -b BCTRIM, --bctrim BCTRIM
+                        trim gem barcode [default: 16] -t TRIM, --trim TRIM  trim additional primer bases after the gem barcode [default: 7]
+  -a, --all             output all reads, not just those with valid gem
+                        barcode, STATUS will be UNKNOWN, or AMBIGUOUS [default: False]
+  -w WHITELIST, --whitelist WHITELIST
+                        gem barcode whitelist file to use [default: 4M-with- alts-february-2016.txt]

 For questions or comments, please contact Matt Settles <settles@ucdavis.edu>
-	process_10xReads.py version: 0.0.2
+process_10xReads version: 0.1.0

 ### Output
 Reads are output, where the read ID line is annotated with what was extracted in the form:

-WHITELIST.GEM.BC:ORIGINAL.READID 1:N:0:LIBRARY.BC:STATUS_GEM.BC_GEM.BC.QUAL_TRIM.SEQ_TRIM.SEQ.QL
+WHITELIST.GEM.BC:ORIGINAL.READID^GEM.BC_GEM.BC.QUAL_TRIM.SEQ_TRIM.SEQ.QL_STATUS 1:N:0:LIBRARY.BC

-Note: 10x barcode status code, gem sequence/qual and trimmed seq/qual are delimited with a _ rather than : because quality values contain : character.
+Note: the gem sequence/qual, trimmed seq/qual and 10x barcode status code are delimited with a _ rather than : because quality values can contain : character.
+The originaal read ID and extact read information are separated by a '^'

-reads can be output as fastq read1 and fastq read 2 in standard format file, or in interleaved format where read 2 follows read 1 in a single file, this facilitates streaming.
+reads can be output as fastq read1 and fastq read 2 in paired read format file, or in interleaved format where read 2 follows read 1 in a single file, this facilitates streaming.

 #### additional output to standard error, when verbose is on
 When verbose option is turned on (default),

+When white list file has been read in
+PROCESS	WHITELIST	Finished reading in X barcodes from whitelist FILE

 Upon opening a file
-PROCESS FILES	reads1_filename	read2_filenames
+PROCESS	NOTE	Processing files reads1_filename, read2_filenames

 Upon completion of writing to a file
 PROCESS FILES	Wrote N reads to output

-after every 250,000 reads and the final read the following is printed to stdout
+after every 250,000 read batch and after the final read the following is printed to stdout
 PROCESS READS	reads analyzed:X|reads/sec:X|barcodes:X|median_reads/barcode:X

 detailing the applications progress